{

 String str = (String)intObject;

-Fix for ClassCastException please make sure that you are converting correct types, not invalid types.
+Fix for ClassCastException Ensure that you are casting to the correct types, avoiding invalid type conversions.

 java NumberFormatException error